 - Open the bottom vent completely.
 Light large chimney starter filled with charcoal briquettes (6 quarts).
 When the top coals are partially covered with ash, pour evenly over the grill.
 Set the cooking grate in place, cover and open the lid vent completely.
 Heat grill until hot, about 5 minutes.

 - Turn all burners to high, cover and heat the grill until hot, about 15 minutes.
 Turn all burners to low.
 (Adjust primary burner as needed to maintain grill temperature around 325 degrees.)

 - Simmer brown sugar, balsamic and salt in a small saucepan over medium heat until thickened, 3 to 5 minutes.
 Warm glaze through before brushing on the chicken.

 To Cook the Chickens

-- Arrange v-rack on cooking grate and grill, covered, until back of each chicken is well browned, about 15 minutes.
+- Arrange the v-rack on the cooking grate and grill, covered, until the back of each chicken is well browned, about 15 minutes.
 Flip chickens and repeat until breasts are well browned and thighs register 155 degrees, 30 to 40 minutes longer.
 Brush chickens with glaze and continue grilling with lid on, flipping and glazing chickens every 5 minutes, until lightly charred in spots and breasts register 160 degrees and thighs register 175 degrees, 15 to 25 minutes.

 - Transfer chickens to carving board, tent with aluminum foil, and let rest for 10 minutes.
-Carve and drizzle chicken with remaining glaze.
+Carve and drizzle chicken with the remaining glaze.
 Serve.

 This post was written in partnership with America's Test Kitchen.
 All thoughts and opinions are my own.